 - Stir in milk and cheese until melted.

 Sometimes the simplest dinner is the best.
-This one is comforting, filling, and costs pennies per serving.
+It is cozy, full, and costs only a few cents.

 Approx. Cost: $3.50 for 4 servings